msoe-sisyphus-sd/msoe-sispreflight/README.md

 * the sisyphus.service file should be copied to /etc/systemd/system/
 * the preflight-sisyphus.service file should be copied to /etc/systemd/system
-* the env variable in the environment file should be copied into /etc/environment (or can be placed there if none exists)

 After putting the service files in place, test them out: